 Student judges perform duties similar to a precinct judge, but work a shorter day and are limited to certain jobs within the polling place.

 Begins the day at the Ramsey County Elections Office.
 They are sent to work at polling places that have absent election judges and are occasionally asked to deliver supplies.

 Assistant head judge ($18/hour)

 Must have previous experience serving in a polling place.
-The assistant head judge assists the head judge, manages the registration table and registers voters.
+The assistant head judge assists the head judge with managing the polling place.